geoninja/Analytics/README.md

 # Analytics
 Repository of R code for the course "The Analytics Edge" offered by MIT via edX.

-The course was completed on May, 2015.
+The course was completed in May, 2015.

 ### Index: